MuneebBaderoen/WitStagram/SlideContent.md

 - Choose your state management

   - You've got choices here.
-Redux, Mobx, Context API, Component State
+Redux, Mobx, Context API, Component State, etc.
-  - Everything that works for React works here
+  - Everything that works for React works here\*

 - Define any API's you need as soon as possible